cman81/pokemon-pack-maker/KANBAN.md

 - when a player adds their first card to a pokemon stack, prompt for HP
 - add an 'Evolve' action which plays a card to a pokemon stack, then prompts for HP
 - drag and drop cards!
+- when a player discards all cards from a pokemon stack, collapse the container

 ## Doing
-- when a player discards all cards from a pokemon stack, collapse the container
+- remove special conditions from the benched pokemon

 ## Done
 - flip a coin